Big Agnes Duster 15° Review

 The first thing I learned was that there was not a great selection of kids sleeping bags that could handle real camping.
 I was looking for something that was durable, sized right, could pack down a bit, and would keep her warm.

 Are you curious if kid’s sleeping bags are really worth it?
-Check out this post from a few years back to learn why you might want to invest in a kids bag: Kids’ Sleeping Bags – Are they worth it?
+Check out this post to learn why you might want to invest in a kids bag: Kids’ Sleeping Bags – Are they worth it?

-I finally narrowed my selection down to two, the Big Agnes Duster 15° and the Nemo Punk.
-We ultimately decided on the Big Agnes Duster 15°.
+After lots of research, I ultimately decided on the Big Agnes Duster 15°.
 Continue reading for our full review!

 This bag is designed with the growing child in mind, pre-school to middle school and beyond depending on size.
 Its best used for camping, but can also be used for backpacking.